cheq-ai/cheq-middlewares/README.md

 ##### Resource type

-A mime type of the response content-type header
+A mime type of the response content-type header.

+This is recommended to improve detection.

 ```` js
 const options = {